ssbc/multiserver/README.md

 compression or other layers too.

-Usually, two peers connect over a standard networking transport (probably tcp) then they have a negioation to decide what the next layer (of encryption, for example) should be.
+Usually, two peers connect over a standard networking transport (probably tcp) then they have a negotiation to decide what the next layer (of encryption, for example) should be.
 This allows protocol implementators to roll out improved versions of the encryption protocol.
-However, it does not allow them to upgrade the negioation protocol!
+However, it does not allow them to upgrade the negotiation protocol!
-If a negioation protocol has a vulnerability it's much harder to fix, and since the negioation needs to be unencrypted, it tends to reveal a lot about program the server is running.
+If a negotiation protocol has a vulnerability it's much harder to fix, and since the negotiation needs to be unencrypted, it tends to reveal a lot about program the server is running.

-Some HTTP APIs provide upgradability a better, simpler way.
-By putting a version number within the url.
+Some HTTP APIs provide upgradability in a better, simpler way by putting a version number within the url.
 A new version of the API can then be used without touching the old one at all.

 multiserver adapts this approach to lower level protocols.